-Rewarding investors with dividend returns and the potential for capital gains, it’s easy to see the appeal of stocks.
-Here’s a guide to get you started on your stock-picking journey.
+Rewarding investors with dividend returns and the potential for capital gains, it’s easy to see the appeal of stocks and shares.
+Here’s a complete guide to get you started on your stock-picking journey.

 Robo-advisors and cryptocurrencies have been the investment classes dominating our conversations over the past year.

-Robo-advisors continue to expand their offerings, targeting different investment objectives investors have.
-Cryptocurrencies have been volatile (as usual), but also constantly breaching new highs, most notably rocketing to more than US$60,000 per Bitcoin in April 2021, but also plunging to US$30,000 in May 2021 — yes, that’s just a month apart.
+Cryptocurrencies have been volatile (as usual), but also constantly reaching new highs, most notably rocketing to more than US$60,000 per Bitcoin in April 2021, but also plunging to US$30,000 in May 2021 — yes, that’s just a month apart.

-But that’s not to say that stocks have completely taken a backseat.
-The Nasdaq Composite had its best year yet in 2020, gaining close to 44% thanks to the tech stocks.
-The S&P500 also reached record highs in 2020, rising 16.3% for the year.
+However, that’s not to say that stocks have completely taken a backseat.
+The Nasdaq Composite had its best year yet in 2020, gaining close to 44% thanks to tech stocks like Apple and AMD.
+The S&P 500 also reached record highs in 2020, rising 16.3% for the year.

 To help you open your account (quite literally), here’s a guide with all the stepping stones in place.

-As a retail investor, you can purchase the shares of companies listed on the stock exchange.
-Investing in shares of companies you believe in is one way to ride on the company’s growth over the coming years.
-It can reap handsome returns, be it in terms of capital gains or dividend yield.
+As a retail investor, you can purchase the shares of companies listed on almost any stock exchange.
+Investing in shares of companies you believe in is one way to ride on the firm’s growth in the coming years.
+It can reap handsome returns, be it in terms of capital gains or dividends.

-Step 1: Open a CDP account (for SG stocks)
+Step 1: Open a CDP account (For Singapore stocks)

-Why do you need a CDP account?
-A CDP account is an account to store and safekeep your Singapore securities.
+You need a CDP account because it stores and safekeep your Singapore securities.
 This includes stocks, bonds and other securities listed on the SGX as well as Singapore Government Securities.

-You will also need to link your bank account to your CDP for dividends to be credited into it.
+You will also need to link your bank account to your CDP for dividends to be credited to it.

 But if you’re asking if this step can be skipped because account openings can be a hassle at times, the answer is yes, you can.

 - Set up a Regular Savings Plan.
 A regular savings plan is one way to buy shares in Singapore without a broker.
-You can set up a regular savings plan easily online with a provider that offers it, such as DBS, OCBC, UOB, POEMS and FSMOne.
-Read more about regular savings plans here.
+You can set up a regular savings plan easily online with a provider that offers it, such as DBS, OCBC, UOB, POEMS, and FSMOne.
+Find out more about regular savings plans.

-However, if you’re unsure or undecided if you need a CDP account, there’s absolutely no harm in creating one anyway.
+However, if you’re unsure or undecided whether you need a CDP account, there’s absolutely no harm in creating one anyway.
 It costs nothing but a few minutes of your time!
-Open your CDP account here.

-(Fun fact: A few years ago, this was more cumbersome because you had to go down to the CDP branch physically to have it set up.)
+(Fun fact: This process was more cumbersome a few years ago because you had to go down to the CDP branch in person to have it set up.)

-Your brokerage account is the platform in which you’ll be making your ‘Buy’ and ‘Sell’ trades.
+Your online brokerage account is the platform in which you’ll be making your ‘Buy’ and ‘Sell’ trades.

-This begs the all-important question: Which brokerage account should you choose?
+This begs the all-important question: Which online brokerage should you choose?

 That’s a question worth an entire article, so check out our article on the best brokerage accounts in Singapore.
-It covers all the brokerage fees, whether you should choose a custodian or CDP-linked account, what to look out for when choosing one, and finally, the best ones in town today.
+It covers all brokerage fees, whether you should choose a custodian or CDP-linked account, what to look out for when choosing one, and finally, the best ones in town.

 Alternatively, you can use SingSaver’s comparison page to filter for you!